nickloman/nickloman.github.com/_posts/2014-03-09-biom25-16s-practical.md

 Results: <http://pathogenomics.bham.ac.uk/filedist/16stutorial/infant_time_series/core/>

+Fields of importance:
+*  SampleID  - age in days of infant
+*  SOLIDFOOD
+*  FORMULA
+*  COWMILK
+*  BREASTMILK
+*  COLORDESCRIPTION
+*  HOST_SUBJECT_ID

 Q: Is there any evidence of a gradient?
-(Key: SampleID)
+(Key: use SampleID and turn gradient colours on)

 Q: How do the taxa change over time?